yasufum/spp-container/README.md

 This project supports not only SPP but also other applications containers such as testpmd or pktgen-dpdk.
 It consists of python, shell scripts and configuration files.
-Files are categorized in three types of tools considering phases, build tool for creating container image, application launchers running inside containers and experimental tools.
+Build tool is for creating container image, application launchers are for running inside containers and experimental tools.

 ```sh